 Carles Puigdemont’s political epiphany came in 1979, when he joined thousands of fellow Catalan fans who traveled by bus to Basel, Switzerland, for the final of a European soccer championship.

+Barcelona beat Fortuna Dusseldorf, and the experience made Puigdemont decide that his future lay with his region.
 Today, he’s Catalonia’s president, and he’s wrestling with a national constitutional and economic crisis spawned by his decision to push for secession from Spain.

+His commitment will be tested this week as the independence push enters a crucial phase.
 He’s got an army of fellow travelers behind him clamoring for him to declare independence, and the Spanish police at his door threatening to throw in him jail if he does.
+The sedition charges floated for some of his allies carry prison terms of up to 15 years.

 Puigdemont, a 54-year-old father of two, says he’s willing to pay that price.